stormpath/stormpath-documentation/source/auth_n.rst

 Generating an OAuth 2.0 Access Token
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Stormpath can generate a brand new Access Tokens using the above-mentioned OAuth 2.0 grant types.
+Stormpath can generate a brand new Access Token using the above-mentioned OAuth 2.0 grant types.
 This means that you can generate a new Access Token with:

 - **Client Credentials Grant Type:** a client's credentials (e.g. Client ID and Secret)
 - **Password Grant Type:** a user's credentials (e.g. username and password)